 Frequency plays a vital role in musical instruments.
-However, a human can’t hear all ranges of frequency of sound.
+However, a human can’t hear all ranges of frequencies of sound.
 The frequency range that humans can listen to is from 20HZ to 20kHz.
 And it is divided into 3 categories – Bass, Mid, and Treble/High.

 There are differences between these two ends of this spectrum range.
-Let’s check out the comparison between bass vs treble in today’s article.
+Let’s check out the comparison between bass vs. treble in today’s article.

-The In-Depth Treble Vs Bass Comparison
+The In-Depth Treble Vs. Bass Comparison

 Before going any further, check out the comparison chart at a glance: